 **The example we’ve provided is meant to be an illustration of what the investment may be worth.
 What the child will actually get back depends upon how our investments perform and the amount of sickness claims experienced.
 The child could get back more or less than this.
 Do not forget that inflation could reduce what could be bought in the future with the proceeds.

 Your child becomes eligible for sickness cover once the plan has been in force for 6 months, which will cover them for up to £200 per week if they are off school for a period of four weeks or more.
 The level of this cover varies depending on the monthly investment amount and the period of time you have been claiming for.
-For more information on levels of cover please read the Key Features document.
+For more information on levels of cover please get in touch with our Member Services team.

 Because we aim for steady growth over the course of your investment period, we apply a process known as smoothing.
 Smoothing helps us to achieve our goal of paying a bonus into the child's investment each year, by holding onto some of the profit generated in years when investment conditions are particularly good.
 This means that we have a higher chance of paying a consistent bonus in years when investment conditions are poor, as we have reserves from which to take the bonus.
 This attitude to investing has helped us to pay a bonus every year since the launch of our Junior Money Maker.

 Apply for a Junior Money Maker and we’ll send you a Love2Shop voucher code

 worth £30 when you’ve made your first payment.